Chapter 2.38

 A majority of the membership of each commission or committee shall constitute a quorum, and no act of any commission or committee shall be valid unless at least a majority of those members constituting a quorum concur therein; provided, however, that for five-member commissions or committees an affirmative vote of at least three of the voting members of the commission or committee shall be required.
 Any act of any commission or committee shall be accomplished by a roll call vote when such a vote is requested by any member in attendance.
 [Ord.
 5279 § 8, 2018; Ord.
 4573 § 1, 1999; Ord.
 2387, 1977; Ord.
 2122, 1975; Ord.
 2078, 1974; prior code § 3.01.080(d)].

-(A) Official minutes recording the motions entertained and actions taken at each commission or committee meeting shall be prepared and submitted by each commission and committee to the Board of Supervisors, the Clerk of the Board, and the County Administrative Office.
+(B) Official minutes recording the motions entertained and actions taken at each commission or committee meeting shall be prepared by the Staff Liaison, or designee as authorized within the body’s authorizing ordinance, and submitted to the Board of Supervisors, the Clerk of the Board, and the County Administrative Office.

 2.38.170 Reports.